Mastering Log Analytics in Azure Monitor: Insights You Can't Ignore

 - →Remember that results in Simple mode update automatically as you refine your query.

-- →Be aware that the Tables view does not show empty tables by default.
+- →Be mindful that the Tables view doesn't display empty tables by default.

 Why it matters

-In production, effective log analysis can drastically reduce troubleshooting time and improve system reliability.
-By leveraging Log Analytics, you can proactively monitor your applications and infrastructure, leading to better performance and uptime.
+In production, effective log analysis can drastically reduce troubleshooting time and improve application performance.
+By leveraging Log Analytics, you can proactively identify issues before they impact users.

 When NOT to use this